commatalk/commapluscoin/doc/translation_process.md

 `src/qt/locale/commapluscoin_en.ts` is treated in a special way.
 It is used as the source for all other translations.
 Whenever a string in the source code is changed, this file must be updated to reflect those changes.
 A custom script is used to extract strings from the non-Qt parts.
 This script makes use of `gettext`, so make sure that utility is installed (ie, `apt-get install gettext` on Ubuntu/Debian).
 Once this has been updated, `lupdate` (included in the Qt SDK) is used to update `commapluscoin_en.ts`.

-To automatically regenerate the `commapluscoin_en.ts` file, run the following commapluscoinnds:
+To automatically regenerate the `commapluscoin_en.ts` file, run the following commands:
 ```sh
 cd src/
 make translate